davidaknowles/eagle/README.md

 Environment-ASE through Generalized LinEar modeling

+EAGLE uses Alle Specific Expression (ASE) quantified using RNA-seq to detect gene by environment (GxE) interactions.
+The underlying idea is that observing an association between the level of allelic imbalance at an exonic SNP, and an environmental factor, is evidence of a *cis*-regulatory element modulating the transcriptomic response to the environmental perturbation.

 The paper describing EAGLE has now been published:

 **Allele-specific expression reveals interactions between genetic variation and environment.**